Robust Empirical Risk Minimization with Tolerance: Tolerant PAC learning for Regular Hypothesis Classes

 \begin{cor} For any set of robustness regions, $U$, $TolRERM$ tolerantly PAC-learns $(\cH_W, U)$ with tolerant sample complexity $m(\epsilon, \delta, \gamma) = O\left( \frac{d^2\log \frac{dD}{\epsilon\gamma\delta}}{\epsilon^2}\right)$, where $D$ denotes the maximum $\ell_2$ diameter of any robustness region, $U_x$. \end{cor}

-$TolRERM$ matches the sample complexities for linear classifiers found in \cite{Omar19} and \cite{Urner22}.
+Observe that $TolRERM$ matches the known sample complexities for linear classifiers found in \cite{Omar19} and \cite{Urner22}.
 However, it enjoys the advantage of being simpler (as it is essentially an empirical risk minimization algorithm) and a \textit{proper} learning algorithm (as it outputs a linear classifier).

 \paragraph{Beyond regular hypothesis classes:} It turns out that Algorithm \ref{alg:estimate} has bounded sample complexity for \textit{any} hypothesis class with finite robust VC-dimension for balls (see Appendix \ref{sec:proof_extension} for a full description).
 Thus, Algorithm \ref{alg:estimate} can alternatively be thought of as a reduction from the sample complexity for learning robust classifiers over arbitrary robustness regions to the sample complexity for balls of fixed radii.
 This is expressed in the following result (proved in Appendix \ref{sec:proof_extension}).